Index to this page

 DNA transcription of the genes for mRNA, rRNA, and tRNA produces large precursor molecules ("primary transcripts") that must be processed within the nucleus to produce the functional molecules for export to the cytosol.
 Some of these processing steps are mediated by snRNAs.

-Approximately a dozen different genes for snRNAs, each present in multiple copies, have been identified.
 The snRNAs have various roles in the processing of the other classes of RNA.
-For example, several snRNAs are part of the spliceosomes that participate in converting pre-mRNA into mRNA by excising the introns and splicing the exons.
+For example, 5 snRNAs are part of the spliceosomes that participate in converting pre-mRNA into mRNA by excising the introns and splicing the exons.
 [Link down to the discussion of RNA processing.]

 Small Nucleolar RNA (snoRNA)

-As the name suggests, these small (60–300 nucleotides) RNAs are found in the nucleolus where they are responsible for several functions:
+As the name suggests, these small (60–300 nucleotides) RNAs are found in the nucleolus where they are responsible for several functions.
+Prominent among these is their role in making ribosomes by helping to cut up the large RNA precursor of the 28S, 18S, and 5.8S molecules.

 Long Non-coding RNA (lncRNA)